Legion Stadium (North Carolina)

 Legion Stadium is a 6,000 seat stadium located in Wilmington, North Carolina.
-It is part of the Legion Sports Complex and was home of the Wilmington Hammerheads of the Premier Development League.
+It was the home of the Wilmington Hammerheads of the USL Premier Development League until 2016.
+The stadium is part of the Legion Sports Complex, which also includes a baseball field, tennis courts, and a pool.

-Originally built in the 1930s, the facility received several renovations over the years, including a recent one in 2011.
+Originally built in the 1930s, the facility received several renovations over the years, the most recent of which was completed in 2011.
 The stadium has 3,500 seats in the grandstand and 2,500 visitor seats.
 It also has 40 handicapped seats and a 4 acre parking lot.